document is to be used as a guideline to plan for staffing,

 Staff and Substitutes

-Allow for the stipend to be paid to library
+stipend to be paid to branch library managers for staff meetings

-per hour effective the first payroll in January, 2011.
+hour effective the first full payroll in January 2014.

-Substitute allowances for leave other than District supported
+as needed.
+Substitute allowances for leave other than District

-meetings or District approved classes will remain under current
+supported meetings or District approved classes will remain

-policy of four times (4x) the number of hours open or hours
+under current policy of four times (4x) the number of hours open

-worked by library branch managers, whichever is less (but not to
+or hours worked by branch library managers, whichever is less

 Substitutes will remain on the